 4. Snow Runs: With the right equipment, snow running can be a blast!
 Many runners use Yak-Trax, however here is a little trick we have learned over the years.
 If you have an old pair of running shoes, another option runners have used are sheet metal screws affixed straight into a pair of running shoes.

 5. Enjoy the Run: This winter’s successes will have lasting effects on your running.
 So get out there and enjoy what Old Man Winter has to offer!

-Written by Drew Nesbitt, DPT and Bobby Longenecker, DPT
+Written by Drew Nesbitt, DPT

 Drew Nesbitt, DPT started his running career at Hempfield High School where he was a two time PIAA state medalist, then went on to NCAA Division II East Stroudsburg University where he won multiple conference championships, and is currently still competing with the F&M Track Club notably winning the 2015 Hands on House Half Marathon.

 “A guy who has run twenty Boston Marathons was once asked, ‘Don’t you feel like skipping a day when it’s raining?’
 The old road warrior replied, ‘If you start skipping runs because the weather’s too lousy, pretty soon you start missing runs because the weather’s too nice!'”